otrv4/otrv4/otrv4.md

 brace_key:
   Either a hash of the shared DH key: 'KDF_1(usageThirdBraceKey || k_dh, 32)'
-  (every third DH ratchet) or a hash of the previuos:
+  (every third DH ratchet) or a hash of the previous:
   'brace_key: KDF_1(usageBraceKey || brace_key, 32)'.

 K_ecdh: